 1. Training: Training employees may convey to them that the organization takes necessary care of its employees.
 An employee who has received training has higher chances of promotions and other benefits.

 2. Cross-Training: Cross-training is training employees for roles other than their routine jobs.
 It helps the employees acquire new skills, which may lead to career growth.

-What is the Role of Human Resource Management in the Hotel Industry
+What is the Role of HR in Hotel Industry